msull92/msull92-com/_posts/2017-08-14-picture-in-picture-without-safari.md

 title: Picture in Picture on your Mac without Safari
 date: 2017-08-14
 categories: hack bash
+description: How to use Picture in Picture on your Mac with Youtube, without needing Safari.
 ---

 I really love the [Picture in Picture](https://support.apple.com/en-us/HT206997) feature that Apple offers on Macs.